-Dr. Napolioni received his Ph.D in Genetics in 2011, from the University of Camerino, Italy, working on complex trait genetics, focusing both on human longevity and Autism.
+Dr. Napolioni received his Ph.D in Genetics in 2011, working on complex trait genetics, focusing both on human longevity and Autism.
 His interest in neuropsychiatric traits led him to continue working on Autism genetics, first as post-doc at the Laboratory of Molecular Psychiatry, University Campus Bio-Medico, Rome, and then as visiting researcher at the Neurogenomics Division, TGen, Phoenix, AZ.
 In 2013 he became the technical director of the Next-Gen Sequencing Core at University of Perugia, Italy.
 In 2015 he joined the FIND lab where he is pursuing his strong research interest in the genetics of neuropsychiatric and behavioral human traits.

 Boards, Advisory Committees, Professional Organizations

 Associate Editor, BMC Medical Genetics (2016 - Present)

 Editorial Board Member, Advances in Geriatric Medicine and Research (2019 - Present)

 Editorial Board Member, Genetics and Molecular Research (2017 - Present)

 Member, Alzheimer's Association International Society to Advance Alzheimer's Research and Treatment (ISTAART) (2017 - Present)

 Member, American Society of Human Genetics (2016 - Present)

 Member, European Society of Human Genetics (2009 - Present)